resourge/react-form/README.md

     name: 'Rimuru'
   }
 )

 <input {...field('name')} />

-/// For validating on change
+/// For validating when changing the value without triggering the submit to get the error validation
 <input {...field('name', { validate: true })} />
 ```